patrickfleith/patrickfleith/README.md

 ## Hi there 👋

-Hi, my name is Patrick, French 🇫🇷, passionated ML Engineer with expertise in Space Systems Engineering 🚀
+Hi, my name is Patrick, French 🇫🇷, passionated ML and LLM Engineer with background in Space Systems Engineering 🚀

 ### Open-Source